esm2000/more-chess/README.md

 # Chess Patch 1.1

 ## Introduction
-A online revision of the classic game of Chess.
+An online revision of the classic game of Chess.
 The idea came from a [thread](https://www.reddit.com/r/leagueoflegends/comments/3yf3d3/chess_patch_11_notes_by_riot_games/) posted to Reddit that parodied the balance of a video game.
 However, the rules were so intriguing that I was interested in bringing it to life.

 **THIS IS STILL A WORK IN PROGRESS**
-Roadmap is includd in its own section below
+Roadmap is included in its own section below

 ## Quickstart

 ### Prerequisites
-Ensure you have the latest version of [node and npm](https://nodejs.org/en/).
+Ensure you have the latest version of [Node.js and npm](https://nodejs.org/en/).

 ### Instructions